sparkerrecipes/sparkerrecipes.github.io/_recipes/chicken-tortilla-soup.md

 ## Instructions
 0. Scrape the corn off the cobs into a small bowl, reserving the cobs.
 Split one of the onions and peel the skin off two garlic cloves.
 0. Place stock, chicken, split onion, cobs, 2 whole cloves, and the ancho chile powder in a large saucepan and cover.
 Boil over high heat, then reduce to a simmer for 30 minutes.
 When finished, discard the onion, cobs, and garlic cloves.
 Transfer the chicken to a plate to cool and set the chile stock aside.
 0. Pre-heat broiler to high and split the tomatoes in half.
-On a foil lined pan, broil the tomatoes cut side-up for 15 minute minutes, about 4 inches from the heat.
+On a foil lined pan, broil the tomatoes cut side-up for 15 minutes, about 4 inches from the heat.
 0. Combine the tomatoes and enough stock to cover them in a blender.
 Blend until smooth, then add back to the stock.
 0. Shred the chicken.
 0. Heat 2 tbsp of vegetable oil in a large, deep skillet.
 Add the corn, diced onion, and diced poblano.
-Season with a little alt & pepper and saute until the onions just soften but nothing has browned, about 5 minutes.
+Season with a little salt & pepper and saute until the onions just soften but nothing has browned, about 5 minutes.
 Add the minced garlic and cook another 30 seconds.
-0. Add the vegetables to the stock alone with the cumin, oregano, beans, cilantro, and more salt & pepper.
+0. Add the vegetables to the stock along with the cumin, oregano, beans, cilantro, and more salt & pepper.
 Add the chicken once shredded.
 0. Bring to a simmer and add the corn meal.
 Cook for another 10 minutes while you prepare the garnishes.